yeojz/with-middleware/README.md

-# recompose-with-middleware
+# with-middleware

-> Adding middleware support to withState from recompose
+> Add middleware support to any function prop or withState from recompose

 [![npm][npm-badge]][npm-link]